mcrice123/morphic2/src/pages/misc/2021-october.md

 Despite being left to last minute, this fanart cosplay turned out pretty good.

-The fandom for Hayao Miyazaki films continues...
+The fandom for Hayao Miyazaki films continues...with Lily dressed up as San from _Princess Mononoke_.

 ## Princess Mononoke